rxdu/libgraph/README.md

 * A compiler that supports C++11

 This is a header-only library, so you only need to include the header files in the "**src/graph**" folder to use the data structures.

 The CMake configuration in this repository is only used to compile the demo code and may also serve as an example on how to use this library in a CMake project.

-Refer to the demo for more details.
+Refer to "**src/demo**" for more details.

 ## 2. Build Document